KingDubDub/Food-Fighter/Food_Fighter (OG Upload)/README.md

 #                C++ Program for the TI-84 Plus CE                  #
 #-------------------------------------------------------------------#

+POST-CONTEST EDIT: This is an exact duplicate of the original entry, but I have removed the converted images from the source to decrease size and included links to an archived Github repo and the original post now that they both no longer need updating.
+I also added an animated PNG of the gameplay as a preview.

 Wow, look at that title box!
 That's a pretty good box if I do say so myself!
 And with ASCII too, I'm impressed by my latent art skillz.